Branched It\^o formula and natural It\^o-Stratonovich isomorphism: Proofs and details of

 \begin{proposition} Any element of \(\hck^{4}\) can be uniquely written as a polynomial w.r.t.\ the forest product with respect to the new variables

 \end{proposition}

-\begin{proof} Denoting by \(\cT^4\) the set of combinatorial trees of cardinality smaller than \(4\) and by \(\mathcal{L}\) the set in \eqref{new_variables}, to prove the result it is sufficient to show that the free commutative algebra over \(\cT^4\) coincide with the free commutative algebra over \(\mathcal{L}\).
-Since \(\cT^4\) and \(\mathcal{L}\) have the same cardinality and the elements \(\mathcal{L}\) can be expressed as polynomials in \(\cT^4\) using the operation \(\tee\), to conclude the identification it is sufficient to show that we can write every element of \(\cT^4\) as a forest polynomial in elements of \(\mathcal{L}\).
+\begin{proof} Denoting by \(\cT^4\) the set of trees of weight smaller than \(4\), to prove the result it is sufficient to show that the free commutative algebra over \(\cT^4\) coincides with the free commutative algebra over \(\mathcal{A}\).
+Since \(\cT^4\) and \(\mathcal{A}\) have the same cardinality, it is sufficient to show that we can write every element of \(\cT^4\) as a polynomial in elements of \(\mathcal{A}\) w.r.t.\ the forest product.
 By using the product formula \eqref{eq:bInfProd} combined with the operation \(\tee\) we can check the identities